Pakistan’s five biggest post-election challenges | Malay Mail

 Economy

-Pakistan’s next government faces growing fears of a balance of payments crisis, with speculation mounting it will have to seek its second IMF bailout in five years.
+Pakistan’s next government faces growing fears of a balance of payments crisis, with speculation mounting it will have to seek its second bailout in five years from the International Monetary Fund.

-The central bank is burning through foreign reserves and devaluing the rupee, including another five-per cent dive this week, in a bid to bridge a widening trade deficit.
+The central bank is burning through foreign exchange reserves and devaluing the rupee, including another five-per cent dive this month, in a bid to bridge a widening trade deficit.

-Pakistan, which has long relied heavily on imports, increased its procurement of materials to help build a string of Chinese-backed infrastructure projects after inking a multi-billion dollar investment package with Beijing — the terms of which are opaque, leading to fears over how Islamabad will pay for it.
+Pakistan, which has long relied heavily on imports, increased its procurement of materials to help build a string of Chinese-backed infrastructure projects under a multi-billion-dollar investment package with Beijing.

+The terms of the projects are opaque, leading to fears about Islamabad’s ability to pay for them.

 The economy has also been stung by higher oil prices.

-Meanwhile, meagre exports such as textiles have taken a hit from cheaper Chinese-produced goods, while foreign remittances have also slowed.
+Meanwhile, meagre exports such as textiles have taken a hit from cheaper products by regional competitors, including China, while foreign remittances — a major contributor to the economy — have also slowed.

-The winners of the election will have “limited time” to act, Fitch ratings agency warned earlier this month.
+The winner of the election will have “limited time” to act, Fitch ratings agency warned earlier this month.

 Population growth